NazneenKotwal/CV_Face_Image_Classification_Python/ReadMe.txt

 The database used in this project is the Helen DB.
 It can be found here: http://www.ifp.illinois.edu/~vuongle2/helen/
+The images used for training and testing the classifiers have not been included since it exceeds the file size limit.

 For each classification model the results are reported as follows:
 1. Visualization of the the estimated mean(s) and covariance matrix for face and non-face